Celian974/ToDoList/README.md

 ## Description

-This is a terminal-based application that allows users to create a To-Do List and manage their tasks efficiently by adding, removing, modifying, listing their tasks.
+This is a terminal-based application that allows users to create a to-do-list and manage their tasks efficiently by adding, removing, modifying, listing their tasks.
 Tasks are stored in a JSON file to ensure persistence across sessions.

 ## Features